 The ability to forecast industry activities has remained difficult and the reasons for the variability are too complex to reliably predict.
 The difficulty in predicting activities, and therefore revenue, continue to support the fee-setting approach taken in 2019; to establish an adequate buffer of revenue to fund program requirements when shipping activities fluctuate.
-Although fee-generating activities were generally lower in FY 2021, due to the SB 41 fee changes being in effect for the full year, actual revenue collected for most categories rose, and overall revenue was slightly higher for FY 2021 over FY 2020 (see Figure 2 - Oil Spill Prevention Fund Revenue Breakdown for Fiscal Years 2020 and 2021 and Figure 3 - Oil Spill Prevention Fund Revenue, Expenses and Ending Balance for Fiscal Years 2017 through 2021).
+Although fee-generating activities were generally lower in FY 2021, due the full effect of the SB 41 fee changes in effect for the full year, revenue for most categories was up, and overall revenue was slightly higher for FY 2021 over FY 2020 (see Figure 2 - Oil Spill Prevention Fund Revenue Breakdown for Fiscal Years 2020 and 2021 and Figure 3 - Oil Spill Prevention Fund Revenue, Expenses and Ending Balance for Fiscal Years 2017 through 2021).